XIM Advanced

 |---|---|---|

-Router-Side Setting: The queue timeout (default: 30 seconds) is configured on the Xerotier router, not on the agent side.
-Contact support if you need to adjust the timeout for your deployment.
+Router-Side Setting: The queue timeout is configured on the Xerotier router process, not on the XIM node.
+Self-hosted operators can set XEROTIER_SINGLE_AGENT_QUEUE_TIMEOUT_S in the router environment to adjust the wait window (in seconds).

 This behavior is transparent to clients.
 During queuing, the router holds the HTTP connection open.
 If the request is dispatched successfully, the client receives a normal response.
 The X-Request-ID response header can be used to trace queued requests in logs.